-Do you love salmon but want some with a little zing?
+Do you love salmon but want a recipe that has a little zing?
 This Whisky glazed salmon recipe will tickle your tastebuds and may even make you a little tipsy.

 Whiskey Spiked Salmon